Phil94comp/restaurant_rest_api_website/README.md

 * MongoDB
 * Docker
 * Bootstrap 5
+* Node.js

 ## Features

 - Users can view all of the orders at once
 - Users can add a new order and have that order added to the database
 - Users can click on a specific order to view only that order
-- Users can edit a specific order if the customer changed their order
+- Users can edit a specific order if the customer changes their order
 - Users can delete an order once the order is fullfilled